NixOS/nix.dev/source/tutorials/nix-language.md

   as basic building blocks

-- Compound data types and functions
+- Compound data types and, in the broader sense, functions

   to produce and transform complex data